SFDO-Tooling/CumulusCI/docs/robot-advanced.md

 interaction.
 The Salesforce Library is aware of the Lightning UI and can handle waiting automatically.
 After each click, the Salesforce Library waits for any pending requests to the server to complete.
-(Manually waiting using \"sleep\", or waiting for a particular element to appear, can still be necessary after specific interactions, and when interacting with pages that don't use the Lightning UI.)
+(Manually waiting using "sleep", or waiting for a particular element to appear, can still be necessary after specific interactions, and when interacting with pages that don't use the Lightning UI.)